Temps and termites are on the rise. Schedule your free inspection today.

 Bubonic plague and fleas: what you need to know

 The “Black Death,” or bubonic plague, is often thought of as a thing of the past, but according to public health officials, this isn’t the case.
-According to the Centers for Disease Control and Prevention, there have been 1006 confirmed or probable cases of human plague in the United States from 1900-2012, 80% of which have been bubonic in form.
+According to the Centers for Disease Control and Prevention, there are an average of seven human cases of plague reported each year in the United States.

-If you have a problem with fleas around your home or property, contact your local Western Exterminator office today to discuss our flea removal and prevention solutions.
+If you have a problem with fleas around your home or property, contact Western Exterminator’s flea exterminators today to discuss our flea control and prevention solutions.

 What is the bubonic plague?